tomas-skalicky/coin_trading_algorithms__python/README.md

 a resistance and vice versa.

-The specification when a support / resistance is strong and when it is not is left for later (see the section "How to identify a strong enough base?").
+The specification when a support / resistance is strong and when it is not is left for later (see the section "How is a strong enough base identified?").

 Assume that a strong support (resp. resistance) is being broken the first time.
 The graph of the currency pair is **healthy** if the price comes